conda-incubator/conda-pypi/README.md

 Includes:

-- `conda pip`: A subcommand that wraps `pip` to make it work with `conda` in a better way.
+- `conda pip`: A subcommand that converts PyPI packages to `.conda` format for safer installation.
+- `conda pupa`: Direct access to conda-pupa functionality for advanced package conversion.
 - Adds `EXTERNALLY-MANAGED` to your environments.

+**Now powered by conda-pupa** - converts PyPI packages to proper `.conda` packages instead of mixing pip and conda installations.

 ## Why?

 Mixing conda and PyPI is often discouraged in the conda ecosystem.
 There are only a handful patterns that are safe to run.
-This tool aims to provide a safer way of keeping your conda environments functional while mixing it with PyPI dependencies.
+This tool aims to provide a safer way of keeping your conda environments functional by converting PyPI packages to proper `.conda` packages before installation.

+**Key improvements with conda-pupa backend:**
+- PyPI packages are converted to `.conda` format before installation
+- Better handling of editable installs (`pip install -e`)
+- Proper dependency resolution using conda's solver
+- No more mixed conda/pip metadata issues

 Refer to the [documentation](docs/) for more details.

 ## Contributing